-Actions are used in flow entry instructions and in group buckets.
-The use of an action that modifies the packet assumes that corresponding set of headers exist in the packet, the effect of an action on a packet that does not have the corresponding set of headers is undefined (switch and field dependent).
-For example, using a pop VLAN action on a packet that does not have a VLAN tag, or using a set TTL on a packet without IP or MPLS header, are undefined.
+Actions are used in flow entry instructions (see 7.2.3), in group buckets (see 7.3.4.3) and in packet-out messages (see 7.3.6).
+The use of an action that modifies the packet assumes that a corresponding set of headers exists in the packet.
+The effect of an action on a packet that does not have the corresponding set of headers is undefined (switch and field dependent).
+For example, using a pop VLAN action on a packet that does not have a VLAN tag, or using a set TTL on a packet without an IP or a MPLS header, are undefined.
 The switch may optionally reject flow entries for which an action is inconsistent with the match structure and prior actions of the flow entry (see 6.4).
 Controllers are strongly encouraged to avoid generating combinations of table entries that may yield inconsistent actions.